DON’T MISS

 Tilsiter (Holsteiner Tilsiter)

 A cheese from the former province of East Prussia, Tilsiter is mainly produced in northern Germany and has a soft, creamy texture with a mild but distinctively tangy taste.
-You can also find Tilsiter that has been made with herbs, pepper or - that old German favourite - caraway seeds.
+You can also find Tilsiter, which has been made with herbs, pepper or - that old German favourite - caraway seeds.

 tilsiter german cheese